Visual representation of Dennis Wilder

 Adjunct Professor | Main Campus Research - Senior Fellow, Senior Fellow, Initiative for U.S.-China Dialogue on Global Issues

 Dennis Wilder is a senior fellow in of the Initiative for U.S.-China Dialogue on Global Issues and assistant professor of the practice in Asian studies in the School of Foreign Service.
+He is also a visiting professor of the practice at the Bush School of Government, Texas A&M (Washington DC campus).
 Wilder holds a B.A. from Kalamazoo College and an M.S. in foreign service from Georgetown University.

 His accomplishments include: